Bandidos MC criminal allegations and incidents: Quebec

 The Montreal-based Rock Machine "patched over" as the Bandidos Quebec chapter in December 2000 amidst the Quebec Biker War, a turf war against the more powerful and better organized Hells Angels, which was fought between 1994 and 2002.
 This war prompted the over-matched Rock Machine to align itself with the Bandidos.
 Not all members approved of the "patch over".
 Some defected to other clubs while others remained with the club but hoped to restore their sovereignty.
 The biker war, which was initiated when the much smaller Rock Machine formed an affiliation – "the Alliance" – with Montreal crime families such as the Pelletier clan and other independent dealers who wished to resist the Angels' attempts to establish a monopoly on street-level drug trade in the city, ended with mass killings by the Hells Angels, plus public outcry over the deaths of innocent bystanders resulted in police pressure including the incarceration of over a hundred bikers.
 The law enforcement operation Project Amigo, which began in 2001 originally as an investigation of the Rock Machine, led to the arrest of every Bandidos member in Quebec in June 2002, effectively ending the club's presence in the province.
 Former Bandidos members were reportedly involved in the reestablishment of the Rock Machine in 2007.

 Denmark

 According to the National Center of Investigation, the Danish Bandidos are involved in a wide range of crimes, including drug dealing, extortion, fraud, tax evasion, robbery, weapons trafficking, money laundering, the sale of stolen goods, and violent crimes.
 The Bandidos have ten chapters and approximately one-hundred-and-fifty members in Denmark, and have traditionally recruited members of Danish ethnicity, although this has changed somewhat in recent years.
 The club has links to the country's Turkish mafia.

+In October 2025, the Retten i Helsingør ruled that Bandidos in Denmark should be dissolved under Section 78 of the Danish Constitution, because criminal activity was found to be an integral part of the organization's activities.
+The court upheld an earlier ban.

+The ruling was appealed, but as of 2026 Danish courts have treated Bandidos in Denmark as a prohibited organization.